 In the first diagram, A moves toward the opponents' goal while player A1 looks on.
-When A shoots and the ball rebounds from the goalkeeper to A1 (second diagram), the subsequent goal attempt by A1 must be disallowed because A1, who was in an offside position when the ball was last played by A, was in active play and gained an advantage by being in that position.
-The offside position was noted when A shot the ball, but the offside infringement did not occur until the ball rebounded from the goalkeeper and was clearly moving toward A1.
+When A shoots and the ball rebounds from the goalkeeper to A1 (second diagram), the subsequent goal attempt by A1 must be disallowed if A1, who was in an offside position when the ball was last played by A, became involved in active play and gained an advantage by making contact with the ball.
+The offside position was noted when A shot the ball, but the offside infringement did not occur until the ball rebounded from the goalkeeper and A1 clearly made contact with the ball.
 (The indirect free kick would be awarded where A1 was when the teammate shot at goal, just outside the goal area.)
 However, if A shoots for goal and scores (third diagram), the goal must be allowed.
 Although A1 is in an offside position, he or she is not involved in active play.